 Your AI agents shouldn’t be governed in isolation.
 Instead, treat them as an integral part of your overall AI governance framework.

-By embedding agent oversight into your governance framework, you ensure consistent, scalable management without slowing innovation.
+By incorporating agent oversight into your governance framework, you ensure consistent, scalable management without slowing innovation.

 -